shaniabuilds/ContactBook/README.md

 ## Note

-This project is intentionally designed as a single-user contact book without authentication, as required by the assignment.
+This project is intentionally designed as a single-user contact book without authentication.
 Therefore, all contacts are shared and visible to anyone accessing the application.

 For a production application, authentication and user-based data isolation should be added.